HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/postmancurl.md

 # Using Postman and curl

 This tutorial shows how to use Domino REST API using Postman and curl.
-Download the database `Demo.nsf` from [Resources](../references/downloads.md) and follow along.
-We also have a Postman collection and environment under [Resources](../references/downloads.md) to download and use for getting up to speed fast.
+To follow the tutorial:

+- [Download](../references/downloads.md#demonsf) the database `Demo.nsf`.
+- [Download](../references/downloads.md#postman) and use the Postman collection and environment.

 !!! note

     You must install Postman and curl on your workstation.
 For more information, see [User tools](../references/usertools.md).

 ## Prepare database access

-Download `Demo.nsf` from [Resources](../references/downloads.md) and save it in the Notes data directory.
+- Download `Demo.nsf` from [Resources](../references/downloads.md) and save it in the Notes data directory.

 ## Login